Mesta Machinery: Post war success

 The company manufactured a 50,000 ton press (the "fifty") as part of the Heavy Press Program, initially owned by the Air Force in 1952 and operated by Alcoa, which purchased it outright in 1982.
 The press manufactures structural components for aircraft such as the 747 and DC-10 jetliners.
 After being taken out of service due to cracking in the structure, it was refurbished over three years at a cost of $100 million, and returned to service in 2012.

-Khrushchev Visit
+Khrushchev visit

 In September 1959, Nikita Khrushchev visited the Mesta Machinery Co. factory on his tour of the U.S., where he received a cigar from a worker.

 Demise

 Mesta filed for bankruptcy in February 1983, and most of its West Homestead works was sold off in June 1983.
 The company's last assets were sold in April 1988.
 The property in West Homestead where Mesta Machinery was located is (as of 2018) mostly occupied by Whemco Steel Castings.
 Whemco manufactures heavy industrial equipment, much like the products of the former Mesta Machinery.

 A spin-off company called Mestek briefly had some success.
+After reorganization the remaining units were the former in house engineering and computer services departments.
+The company was publicly listed and had tax benefits from loss carry forwards.
+Mestek was used as a corporate vehicle by Reed National.